NLPatVCU/medaCy/examples/guide/model_training.md

 ```

 The `__init__` method defines pipeline meta-data along with initializing the sequence of components the pipeline will use to annotate custom token attributes over the document.
-The token attributes beginning with `feature_` are automically collection by the `FeatureExtractor` initialized in the `get_feature_extractor` method.
-Note the instantiation of the `FeatureExtractor` allows the definition of `spacy_features` to utilize - these can be any attribute of a spaCy [Token](https://spacy.io/api/token#attributes).
+Components are imported and initialized as part of the pipeline by calling the `add_component` method.
+The first paramater is a component and the subsequent parameters are any arguments that are passed to the component on initialization.
+Token attributes beginning with `feature_` are automically collected by the `FeatureExtractor` initialized in the `get_feature_extractor` method.
+Note the instantiation of the `FeatureExtractor` allows the definition of an array of `spacy_features` to utilize - these can be any attribute of a spaCy [Token](https://spacy.io/api/token#attributes).

+The `get_learner` method returns a configured instance of the machine learning algorithm to utilize for training a model.
+Currently only CRF models wrapped by the package [sklearn-crfsuite](https://sklearn-crfsuite.readthedocs.io/en/latest/) are allowed.

+The `get_tokenizer` method returns a configured medaCy tokenizer.
+An interface for building and maintaining a tokenizer is provided and the pattern from `ClinicalTokenizer` can be followed for engineering your own.

+The `get_feature_extractor` method returns a configured feature extractor.
+This defines how and what features from annotated documents are collected to be fed into the model during training or prediction.
+The example configuration means that all medaCy annotated features and the specified `spacy_features` are collected in a range of three tokens to the left and three tokens to the right of every token (ie. the `window_size`).